vvinniev34/RedditReels/README.md

 # Setup

 **MSEDGEDRIVER**
-- Download Microsft Edge webdriver using https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/ and place executable in working directory and edit _edge_driver_path_ variable in topKWeeklyPostsScraper.py file to match the relative path to the edge driver executable.
+- Download Microsft Edge webdriver using https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/ and place executable in working directory and edit the _edge_driver_path_ variable in topKWeeklyPostsScraper.py file to match the relative path to the edge driver executable.

 **FFMPEG**
 - Download ffmpeg command line tool using https://ffmpeg.org/.
-Ensure downloaded file is in either in Sytem PATH or within working directory.
-Edit _ffmpeg_exe_path_ variable in videoMaker.py file to match ffmpeg executable location.
+Ensure downloaded file is in either in System PATH or within working directory.
+Edit the _ffmpeg_exe_path_ variable in videoMaker.py file to match ffmpeg executable location.

 **Google Cloud Platform**
-- Register application on Google Cloud Platform to enable OAUTH 2.0 and enable Youtube Data API for the project.
-Place a generated OAUTH clientID .json file in the working directory and edit the _CLIENT_SECRETS_FILE_ variable in uploadVideo.py to match the absolute path to the .json generated.
+- Register application on Google Cloud Platform to enable OAuth 2.0 and enable Youtube Data API for the project.
+Place a generated OAuth clientID .json file in the working directory and edit the _CLIENT_SECRETS_FILE_ variable in uploadVideo.py to match the absolute path to the .json generated.

 **PIP INSTALL**
 - selenium